mattcarlotta/snackables-next/README.md

 ## Installation

-By default, snackables-next will be compiled with NextJS and will not needed as a project dependency.
+By default, snackables-next will be compiled with NextJS and will not be needed as a project dependency.
 If you wish to use this package outside of Next, then you can manually install it using one of the following package managers:

 ```bash
 # with npm